 Christmas was much the same as how we spend every weekend, only with fancier food and fairy lights flashing in the background.
 I gladly took care of my flaxen-haired valetudinarian as she lay, sore but perky, on the sofa.
 I got her a new coffee table and bathrobe from the moribund Vilnius branch of Marks & Spencer, a store that feels like a home from home to me, having kept me in socks and underwear for most of my life.
 J got me a ribbon-wrapped sense of belonging and purpose.
 It was a day of great happiness that neither of us will remember.
 It will blur into a generalised happiness that lingers like a grey fog in the nether regions of the brain.
 I will recall the fierce yellow of eggnog, the steady drip-drip infusion of vodka, the poor duck that ducked out of life for our ephemeral pleasure.
 And I may just remember the fact that George Michael was found dead at his home on Christmas morning.

 2016 has been a bumper year for celebrity deaths.
-Many of them featured prominently in my early life, such as Carrie Fisher (I will never forget going to see Star Wars), Prince (all my friends were into The Smiths but I loved Prince), Terry Wogan (the wry voice of Eurovision), George Martin, Umberto Eco (I used to rewatch the grainy nude scene from The Name of the Rose again and again on my first VHS player), Johan Cruyff, Andrew Sachs, Ronnie Corbett (I was teased at school with a catchphrase from one of his crap comedies), and George Michael (I remember my geography teacher saying as everyone was rushing to leave the classroom: “Just a minute before you go go!”).
+Many of the departees featured prominently in my early life, such as Carrie Fisher (I will never forget going to see Star Wars), Prince (all my friends were into The Smiths but I loved Prince), Terry Wogan (the wry voice of Eurovision), George Martin, Umberto Eco (I used to rewatch the grainy nude scene from The Name of the Rose again and again on my first VHS player), Johan Cruyff, Andrew Sachs, Ronnie Corbett (I was teased at school with a catchphrase from one of his crap comedies), and George Michael (I remember my geography teacher saying as everyone was rushing to leave the classroom: “Just a minute before you go go!”).

 The general reaction to these deaths – otherwise known in the media as an “outpouring of grief” – has been laughably exaggerated.
 George Michael seemed like a decent human being but he was no genius.
 Carrie Fisher seemed like a lovely woman but the Star Wars movies were egregiously acted and embarrassingly scripted.
 Leonard Cohen had a way with words compared to George Michael but he was hardly the Dante his obituaries made him out to be.
-The elevation of mediocrity into genius in the wake of death is a knee-jerk reaction of infantile desperation.
+The elevation of mediocrity into genius in the wake of death is a kneejerk reaction of infantile desperation.
 Because you loved (or, more likely, liked) these figures does not mean you have any personal claim on them.
 Your meaningless life remains meaningless.
-Do not conflate their fame with your exaggerated adoration of them.
+Do not conflate their questionable achievements with your exaggerated adoration of them.
 If I were editor of a newspaper I would weigh these deaths to be worthy of a small paragraph hidden away in the back pages.
-I deplore the way that celebrity culture detracts from what is really important: making the world a better place.
+Personally, I deplore the way that celebrity culture detracts from what is really important: making the world a better place.

 The one death this year that did momentarily make me look up thoughtfully at the corner of the ceiling was that of David Bowie.
 I admired Bowie’s intelligence and integrity.
 I loved some of his songs.
 I was fascinated by how he kept reinventing himself (though he eventually reincarnated himself to artistic death).
 I was jealous of his time in Berlin and intrigued by his relationship with Lou Reed and Iggy Pop.
-I was in awe of how tastefully he died.
+I was impressed by how tastefully he died.
 But mostly I just associated him with being in hospital.
 I thought of how happy I was when the DJ for the Great Ormond Street radio station said, “And this one goes out to…”.
-I thought of how euphoric I was as I sat in a wheelchair eating stale Christmas cake with a student nurse in her dingy little room while listening to Bowie.
+I thought of how euphoric I was as I sat in a wheelchair eating stale Christmas cake with a student nurse in her dingy little room while listening to Young Americans.

 Life gets easier as you get older; you become increasingly inured to pain and disappointment.
 Life gets harder as you get older: the weight of your mistakes and disillusionment gets harder to bear.
 I sometimes fantasize about taking a prolonged holiday in hospital to get away from it all.
-I would happily lie there, occasionally chatting with my fellow sufferers, asking about their ailments, discussing the best remedies for them.
+I would happily lie there, occasionally chatting away with my fellow sufferers, asking about their ailments, discussing the best remedies for them.
 But mostly I would stare with empty eyes at a corner of the ceiling feeling nothing.
 Because more than anything in the world, I want to feel nothing.
 Because at this rate, I am feeling myself to an early grave.